 That's my suspicion of why some people find GTD to be complex while something like Forster's Autofocus seem simple.

 (Of course I have my criticisms of Autofocus too but like I said, I never really did finish this article.
 Basic flaw though can easily be simulated by doing some job and stopping mid-way to do another one.
 Yes, it's simple, functional and easy enough to understand but imagine if you leave that stack off and let it stagnate.
-Autofocus relies on improving the to-do list so it needs the to-do list.
+Autofocus relies on improving the to-do list so it needs

 Most unproductive people don't even value to-do lists.
 Many of them don't even realize you can fill an entire page with to-do lists to make yourself productive.
 This is an over-simplification of the criticism but I'm just adding it here in case some of you guys thought this was an Autofocus > GTD post.

 As for the simple definition of parking lot tools, take your brain dump and move the stuff you don't need out of the system and the ones you need a system for, into the system.
 Not really impressive or useful since I haven't really explained the problems of GTD context to emphasize why it's not just setting up a 2nd brain dump or overlapping two GTD systems together.)